 Black Lotus has long held a reputation as the most valuable Magic: The Gathering card ever made, but the rare MTG card managed to outdo its own legendary reputation in early 2021 after a copy of a Black Lotus from MTG's Alpha set sold for over half a million dollars.

 The mint-condition Black Lotus sold on eBay in January 2021 was especially rare and unique, featuring the autograph of the card's original artist and designer Christopher Rush on its protective plastic case.
 The autograph was itself given a perfect 10 Gem Mint rating by card grader PSA.

-The final $511,100 sale price makes the autographed Black Lotus (Alpha) the most expensive Magic: The Gathering card of all time, as well as potentially the most valuable trading card game card ever sold at auction.
+The final $511,100 sale price makes the autographed Black Lotus (Alpha) the most expensive Magic: The Gathering card of all time, and one of the most valuable trading card game cards ever sold at auction.

 While the autographed card is especially rare, even non-autographed versions of the Alpha Black Lotus fetch serious amounts, with MTGGoldfish estimating a peak value of $60,000 at the time of writing.